University of Waterloo: Notable alumni and faculty

 Over 221,000 people have graduated from the university, and now reside in over 150 countries.
 Waterloo graduates have accumulated a number of awards, such as George Elliott Clarke, recipient of the Governor General's Award; William Reeves, recipient of an Academy Award, and a number of Rhodes Scholarships.
 Two members of the university have received the Nobel Prize.
 In 1999, Robert Mundell was awarded the Nobel Memorial Prize in Economic Sciences for his work in monetary dynamics and optimum currency areas.
-In 2018, university faculty member Donna Strickland was awarded Nobel Prize in Physics for her work in laser physics.
+In 2018, university faculty member Donna Strickland was awarded the Nobel Prize in Physics for her work in laser physics.
 Other notable awards and positions bestowed on people affiliated with the university includes two Canada Excellence Research Chair laureates, five Killam Prize winners, 74 Canada Research Chairs, and 83 Fellows to the Royal Society of Canada.

 A number of business leaders have worked or studied at Waterloo.
 Examples include David I. McKay, president and CEO of the Royal Bank of Canada, Kevin O’Leary, founder of SoftKey, John Baker, founder of Desire2Learn, David Cheriton, co-founder and chief scientist of Arista Networks, Mike Lazaridis, co-founder and former co-CEO of Research in Motion (now BlackBerry Ltd), Prem Watsa, chairman of Fairfax Financial and a former chancellor of the university, Steven Woods, co-founder of NeoEdge Networks and Quack.com and co-founders of Waterloo Maple, Keith Geddes and Gaston Gonnet.
 Gonnet was also the co-founder of OpenText Corporation.
 Several faculty members and students have also gained local and national prominence in government.
 David Johnston, the former president of Waterloo, served as the 28th Governor General of Canada from 2010 to 2017.